MatthiasWM/NewtonROMReader/README.md

  - `s`: Check all connectors on the board fro short circuits.
 This tool helps verifying that there are no bridges in the DIMM connector soldering.
  - `e`: Check if the Flash memory is empty (all addresses return 0xFFFFFFFF).
+ - `c`: Erase all sectors in the selected Flash area.
+ - `r`: Program the Flash with the content of the binary file named "ROM" which should be copied to the SD Card in the programmer.